-We offer an online collaborative negotiation style of mediation.
-A team of two mediators will work with you to explore and understand the issues, to help you to consider your options and make proposals for a resolution that will work for both of you.
+Our team of two mediators will work with you to explore and understand the issues, to help you to consider your options and if you can reach an agreement document it for you.

 We have hardship arrangements in place.
 Contact our office to find out how we can help you to resolve the issues with professional fees that you can afford.

 If you are considering legal action, or the other side is, you will spend much more money on legal representation than you will working with our mediators to resolve the issues rather than battle it out in court.